iamvery/docs/warmup/counters.md

 ```

 Our `stats` mutable is available via the `data(:stats)` helper.
 We can use this
-to easily call the `viewer_joined` and `viewer_left` actions when Pakyow
+to call the `viewer_joined` and `viewer_left` actions when Pakyow Realtime fires
-Realtime fires a join or leave event.
+a join or leave event.

 ## View Logic

 Now that we have some data to display, let's write the view rendering code for
 our counters.
-In Pakyow, view rendering happens outside of the template itself
+In Pakyow, view rendering happens outside of the view template in
-in objects called mutators.
-Create a `app/lib/mutators/stats_mutator.rb` file
+objects called mutators.
+Create a `app/lib/mutators/stats_mutator.rb` file and
-and add the following code:
+add the following code:

 ```ruby
 Pakyow::App.mutators :stats do